 If you were wondering how to dye your hair silver or grey at home, you’ve come to the right place!
 This popular hair color looks great on every skin tone and also works well for a gray hair transition.

-Silver grey hair had been a goal of mine for a little while, and after much experimenting and finally achieving the look I wanted, I thought I’d throw together this little guide for those of you that are interested in doing the same thing.
+Gorgeous silver locks had been a goal of mine for a little while, and after much experimenting and finally achieving the look I wanted, I thought I’d throw together this little guide for those of you that are interested in doing the same thing.

 Disclaimer: I am not a hair stylist or professional.
 This guide is used for reference only and contains steps and products I’ve used to achieve silver hair without a salon.